pkliui/PhaseRetrieval/docs/PhaseRetrieval.md

 # PhaseRetrieval <a class="anchor" id="phaseretrieval"></a>

-Author: Dr. Pavel Kliuiev
+Author: Pavel Kliuiev

-PhaseRetrieval is a Python-based framework for solution of the phase problem widely encountered in optics.
+* PhaseRetrieval is a Python-based framework for solution of the phase problem widely encountered in optics.
 The framework incorporates the full workflow for phase retrieval: image pre-processing, reconstruction of images by phase retrieval algorithms and post-processing of reconstructed images (such as image registration).

+*

 <img src="framework_scheme.png" alt="Drawing" style="width: 600px;"/>

-The phase retrieval problem is a mathematical problem of recovering an unknown object distribution (an unknown function) from the known modulus of its Fourier transform.
+* The phase retrieval problem is a mathematical problem of recovering an unknown object distribution (an unknown function) from the known modulus of its Fourier transform.
 Phase retrieval algorithms ([Gerchberg-Saxton-1972](#Gechrberg-Saxton-1972)) make use of available information (such as real- or complex-valuedness of the object or its low-resolution optical image).
 The problem is widely encountered in imaging and signal processing and its applications range from adaptive optics for large space telescopes and 3D microscopic imaging of cells to imaging through turbulent atmosphere and visualisation of the valence orbitals of organic molecules.

 ## Table of Contents: